jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 The article *Parameter Order* introduced the concept of an ordered list of parameters.
 The diagramatic display of parameter order is still not final.

 In a diagram the order of the parameters could be expressed just like the order of consecutive commands are ordered by next-command references.
-See *Execution Control, Normal Execution Order*.
+See *Execution Flow, Normal Execution Order*.
 This display is yielded over to ordering objects, and ordering parameters as well.

 ![](images/2.%20Imported%20Parameter%20Concepts.027.png)